U.S. jail violated civil rights of Capitol riot defendant, judge says | Law-Order

 "I find that the civil rights of the defendant have been abridged.
 I don't know if it's because he is a Jan.
 6 defendant or not, but I find that this matter should be referred to the attorney general of the United States ... for a civil rights investigation."
 Lamberth's verbal order came during a court hearing on Wednesday, after the judge previously threatened to hold District of Columbia Department of Corrections Director Quincy Booth and Warden Wanda Patten in contempt for failing to turn over notes from a doctor for defendant Christopher Worrell.

 But without access to the surgeon's notes, the Marshals Service was unable to approve Worrell's surgery, Lamberth said in court on Wednesday, adding this was why he ordered the notes to be turned over promptly.
 A spokesperson for the D.C.
-Department of Corrections did not immediately respond for comment.
-A Justice Department spokesperson had no immediate comment on the judge's referral.
+Department of Corrections did not respond to a request for comment.
+A Justice Department spokesperson said the referral had been received but declined to comment further.

 Worrell has been in custody since his March arrest.
 As of Oct.
 4, he is one of 37 Jan.
 6 defendants detained in the D.C. jail.
 Before Worrell broke his hand, his then-attorney argued in court that he had not had adequate access to medical treatment for his cancer.
 His new attorney, Alex Stavrou, told Reuters his client was found unconscious with the broken hand on May 16, after what appeared to be a fall possibly tied to his other medical conditions.